Transient-Labs/tl-story-inscriptions/README.md

-# Transient Labs Story Contract
+# Transient Labs Story Inscriptions
-Developed in collaboration with Michelle Viljoen, the Transient Labs Story Contract enables new ways for artists and collectors to experience and add to their art, while creating news ways for all to experience and discover art.
+Developed in collaboration with Michelle Viljoen, Story Inscriptions enable new ways for artists and collectors to experience and add to their art, while creating news ways for all to experience and discover art.
 This is Social Art, not social media.

 ## 1. Problem Statement
 Art has so much more to it than just the piece of art itself.
 There is the story of the artist, the inspiration behind the piece of art, and the story from each collector of the piece.